veganpalsusto/palsusto-web-hugo-source/content/authors/Vanilla/_index.md

   - Classics
 ---

-The roll is topped with a sugar shell-like pattern.
+These vegan conchas are topped with a sugar shell-like pattern.

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.